ZiyadKalati/Archamea/README.md

   There were also button to the right that disappeared.
 They were made in javascript, and allowed for the user to view more than one list of articles simultaneously.
-The new list or lists would slide in to view, and the width of the current list would shrink.
+The new list or lists would slide into view, and the width of the current list would shrink.